|Main Subject Pages|

 and control content, while still

-and functioning of the HBW is not conducive to the required change to
+and functioning of the HBW is not compatible with the required change to

 standard format templates.
-Finally, the pending (and now realized) retirement of the
+Finally, the pending (and now realized) retirement of this

-website author necessitated this move so that the HBW can be updated and
+website's author necessitated the move to ensure that the HBW can be updated and

-enhanced indefinitely into the future outside of the BLM computer network.
+enhanced indefinitely into the future outside of the Federal/BLM computer networks.

 4. Why is this information being presented on

 In order to answer or address questions related to the dating and typing a bottle, a lot of information must be presented in a way that is accessible to the user of this site.
-A major benefit of using the internet to accomplish this task is the ability to use hundreds (or thousands) of illustrative pictures that would not be possible (or affordable) if published in book form.
-Another benefit of the internet is the relative ease of revising and/or adding information to a website as corrected or new information becomes available.
+A major benefit of using the internet to accomplish this task is the ability to use hundreds of illustrative pictures that would not be possible (or affordable) if published in book form.
+Another benefit of the internet is the relative ease of revising and/or adding information to a website as new or corrected information becomes available.
 As soon as the information is added it is available to everyone immediately; an attribute not possible with a printed publication.
-Finally, the ability of the internet to easily reach more potential users than any other communication medium makes it the most powerful tool of education and enlightenment available today.
-(Though, like television, the internet does not always achieve its lofty goals.)
-Authors Note: A printed, condensed, hard copy "field" version of this website is planned for publication sometime in the future depending the authors time availability and the demands for such a publication.
+Finally, the ability of the internet today to easily reach more potential users than any other communication medium makes it the most powerful tool of education and enlightenment available.
+(Although, like television, the internet does not always achieve its lofty goals.)
+Some of the more useful information from this website is available as a hard copy via the following recent publication:

 This geographical limitation is followed on this website for several reasons:

-The information on this site is generally applicable to many bottles produced in Canada, since their glassmaking history very closely parallels that of the United States.
-In fact, a significant amount of the information used in the creation of this site was produced by Canadian historic archaeologists.
-However, there are some manufacturing and stylistic trends noted for Canadian bottles that parallel English bottle making and styles (particularly with many liquor, soda, and beer bottles) and one must be cognizant of this fact (Watson & Skrill 1970; Watson et. al. 1972; Urquhart 1976; Unitt 1980b).
+The information on this site is applicable to many bottles produced in Canada since their glassmaking history very closely parallels that of the United States due to proximity.
+In fact, a significant amount of the information used in the creation of this site was produced by Canadian historic archaeologists and many bottles used in Canada were made in the U.S. However, there are some manufacturing and stylistic trends noted for Canadian bottles that closely parallel English bottle making and styles (particularly with many liquor, soda, and beer bottles) and one must be cognizant of this fact (Watson & Skrill 1970; Watson et. al. 1972; Urquhart 1976; Unitt 1980b).

-(Note: Some commonly encountered [in the U. S. or
+(Note: A few commonly encountered [in the U. S. or

-Canada] foreign bottles are covered throughout this website and in particular on
+Canada] foreign bottles or bottle styles are covered throughout this website and in particular on

 Miscellaneous & Foreign Bottles typology page.)

-There are several answers to this question, though the quick answer is no, the website has not received full "peer" review.
-First of all, the website is not as yet complete so full peer review would be premature.
-Second, the site is being constantly publicly accessed and "peer" comments continually received, considered, and incorporated as appropriate.
-And finally, the site will always be a work in progress with continual updates and additions for as long as is possible.
+There are several answers to this question although the quick answer is no, the website has not received traditional full "peer" review.
+The site is being constantly publicly accessed and "peer" comments continually received, considered, and incorporated as appropriate.
+The Bottle Research Group, which is made of both archaeologists and long time collectors, is constantly providing peer review of this website as well as adding content continuously, especially towards the completion and maintenance of the Encyclopedia of Manufacturers Marks on Glass Containers.
+And finally, the website will always be a work in progress with continual updates and additions for as long as is possible for the author.
 Thus, there will almost always be new information that has not been "peer" reviewed.

 7. How do I properly reference